AP 444: Teacher Development

 4.2.
 Demonstrate a relationship to the Teaching Quality Standard; and

 4.3.
-Consider the education goals of the school, school division and government;
+Consider the education goals of the school, school division and government.

 5. The Growth Plan shall show a demonstrable relationship to the current Teaching Quality Standard.